Arizona State wins 8th NCAA women's golf title

 SUGAR GROVE, Ill. -- Arizona State won the NCAA Women's Golf Championship for the eighth time behind individual champion Monica Vaughn and the clutch performance of Linnea Strom.

-The Sun Devils looked as though they might be leaving early when they returned Wednesday morning to finish the rain-delayed semifinals against Stanford.
+The Sun Devils looked as though they might be leaving the tournament early when they returned Wednesday morning to finish the rain-delayed semifinals against Stanford.
 Vaughn won the 18th hole to square her match and then won on the 19th hole.
-Strom had to make a 7-foot par putt on the 18th hole and she won the next hole to beat Stanford and advance.
+Strom had to make a 7-foot par putt on the 18th hole, then she won the next hole to beat Stanford and ensure Arizona State advanced.

-The Sun Devils never gave Northwestern much of a chance in the championship match.
+The Sun Devils never gave the Wildcats much of a chance in the championship match.